iCliniq Logo

 Welcome to icliniq.com.

-First of all, I like to inform you that PCOS (polycystic ovary syndrome) could be an underlying cause for vaginal dryness due to hormonal imbalance caused by PCOS itself.
+First of all, I like to inform you that PCOS/PMOS (polycystic ovarian syndrome/Polyendocrine metabolic ovarian syndrome) could be an underlying cause for vaginal dryness due to a hormonal imbalance caused by PCOS/PMOS itself.
 Secondly, itching is probably the result of vaginal dryness rather than anything else.
-In case you are sexually active, we need to look for STI (sexually transmitted infection) as they can also present with similar symptoms.

-Practically speaking if the vaginal dryness causing significant impairment in your quality of life, it is time to see a doctor.
+In case you are sexually active, we need to look for STIs (sexually transmitted infections) as they can also present with similar symptoms.
+Practically speaking, if vaginal dryness causes significant impairment in your quality of life, it is time to see a doctor.
 She may run some tests and do some examination to find out the exact cause of the problem.

 The second thing is stress management.
-Stress is one of the common reasons for causing decreased vaginal lubrication.
+Stress is one of the common reasons for decreased vaginal lubrication.

 Thirdly, avoid soap-based formulations to clean the private area as it increases dryness.